 We aim to create an inclusive, engaging working environment that encourages employees to contribute and help us achieve our strategic business objectives.
 Key to this is our investment in development, our approach to flexible working and our innovative safety, health and well-being programmes.

-GSK employs more than 8000 employees of 40 different nationalities in Belgium, which constitutes about 25% of the total pharmaceutical industry.
+GSK employs almost 10 000 employees of 40 different nationalities in Belgium, which constitutes about 25% of the total pharmaceutical industry.

 Engaging and developing our employees